Capital Markets Union: Fostering retail investment

 Additional action to help retail investors to get a better deal by assessing the EU retail investment product markets through the European Supervisory Authorities was proposed as well as action to support saving for retirement with the assessment of the case for a policy framework to establish European personal pensions in cooperation with the EIOPA.

 Strengthening banking capacity to support the wider economy

-Since the European economy is mainly reliant on the banking sector, the firth priority axis aims at reducing this reliance but also strengthen capacity in order to face crisis more efficiently.
+Since the European economy is mainly reliant on the banking sector, the fifth priority axis aims at reducing this reliance but also strengthen capacity in order to face crisis more efficiently.
 Having regard to that, the Commission proposed strengthening local financing networks by expanding the possibility for EU countries to authorise credit unions outside the capital requirements directive and regulation.